 International payments for online sellers allow you to transfer and repatriate the money you earn from selling products to overseas buyers.
 For example, if you’re selling books on an e-commerce website or marketplace and the buyer is in another country, you’ll need to find a way to transfer those funds back to the US, and to do it in a way that gives you the best value for your money.

-Types of businesses that can benefit from money transfers for online sellers
+Types of e-commerce sellers that can benefit from money transfers

 You don’t need to be a major corporation or importer/exporter to benefit from money transfer services for online sellers.
-If you sell commerce overseas, even as a side hustle, you may want to explore these flexible international payment options.
+If you sell commerce overseas, even as a side hustle, you may want to explore flexible international payment options.
 And setting up an online marketplace to sell internationally can be seamless with the online marketplaces and platforms like:

-- Selling goods through your own website such as Squarespace
+- Squarespace for selling goods through your own website.

 Should I just use PayPal?